NVIDIA/spark-xgboost-examples/getting-started-guides/on-prem-cluster/standalone-python.md

 Get Started with XGBoost4J-Spark on an Apache Spark Standalone Cluster
 ======================================================================
 This is a getting started guide to XGBoost4J-Spark on an Apache Spark 3.0+ Standalone Cluster.
-At the end of this guide, the user can be able to run a sample Apache Spark Python application that runs on NVIDIA GPUs.
+At the end of this guide, the user can run a sample Apache Spark Python application that runs on NVIDIA GPUs.

 Prerequisites
 -------------